ChristinaTan0704/mapf-lns-benchmark/docs/svm.md

 ## Checkpoint

-Trained check point for Orig-SVM can be found on [orig-svm-download]().
+Trained check point for Orig-SVM can be found on [Orig-SVM-download]().
-Trained check point for Our-SVM can be found on [out-svm-download]().
+Trained check point for Our-SVM can be found on [Our-SVM-download]().